Showers Back Saturday, Late Night Storms Likely - WBBJ TV

 TONIGHT:

-The next chance for storms in West Tennessee will return this weekend.
-There appears to be a cold front that will pass Saturday night that could usher in a round of storms.
-There could be a few late morning and early afternoon showers, but that will be nothing to be concerned about.
-Confidence is growing though in the timing and severity of the late night event across the Mid South on Saturday.
-It looks to start around 9PM in West Tennessee and continue until 2AM.
+Most of us will remain dry through today but a couple of pop up weak storms could develop by early to mid afternoon.
+The bulk of the showers and storms will approach the Mississippi river around the 8 pm hour.
+Most of the storms in west Tennessee will occur from 9 pm through 11 pm with rain heavy at times.

+A couple of storms could become severe mainly in the western counties from 9 pm to 10 pm.
+Storms should be weakening as they continue further east but there will still be a small risk for storms to hold together enough for large hail and damaging winds so stay weather aware tonight.
+Clearing and cooler after midnight with winds becoming west around 17 mph and some higher gusts up to 35 mph.
+Lows by early morning Sunday around 47-49.

 The strongest storms will be in the late evening hours along the Mississippi River.
 The storms will weaken overnight as they move to the east.
 Gusty winds will be the main threat as of now.
 We will keep an eye on the forecast as the week progresses but as of now, it does NOT look like a tornado outbreak or major event for us.
-Highs on Saturday will reach the upper 70s to low 80s before the cold front passes.

 Highs will reach the mid 60s on Sunday.
 We are expecting the rain and storm chances to clear out by Sunday morning.
 A few showers could develop in the afternoon close to the Tennessee River but they will spread to the east quickly.
-Saturday night lows will fall to the upper 40s or low 50s and mid 40s will return Sunday night.
 The winds will come out of the south on Saturday before shifting back to the west on Sunday behind the front.
-Expect plenty of clouds on Saturday with some sun returning by Sunday afternoon.
+It will be quite breezy, cooler, and drier on Sunday and winds will gust as high as 35 mph during the day under a mostly sunny sky.

 NEXT WEEK: